koreyhinton/ns-clone/README.md

 git clone https://github.com/koreyhinton/ns-clone.git

 ./ns-clone/ns-install
+# To complete the install, either:
+#     1) start a new shell session
+# Or:
+#     2) source the ns-clone.profile file for your current session
+#            . ./ns-clone/ns-clone.profile
 ```

 > Before running the install, be sure your current working directory is in a dedicated folder where there doesn't already exist a folder matching the ns-clone repository name